Dr. Tom Murray

-As the first generation to graduate high school and go to college, I took advantage of new opportunities available at my alma mater, Bloomsburg University of Pennsylvania (BloomU).
-At Bloom, during my sophomore year, I was hired as a resident advisor.
-This was life changing in that I found my footing as a leader.
-Later, I would serve as a graduate hall director at the University of Florida, as well as the Counselor Education Student Association President, where I also completed graduate degrees in couple and family counseling.
-In 2006, after completing my doctorate in 2005, I began my final career in student affairs as a university counseling center director at a major performing arts conservatory, which concluded in 2017.
-In 2014, I received the American College Counseling Association Leadership Award for my contributions to college student mental health.
+As the first generation to graduate high school and go to college, I took advantage of new opportunities available at my alma mater, Bloomsburg University of Pennsylvania (aka Bloom U).
+At Bloom, I was hired as a resident advisor during my sophomore year.
+This was life-changing in that I found my footing as a leader.
+Later, I would serve as a graduate hall director at the University of Florida and the Counselor Education Student Association President, where I completed graduate degrees in couple and family counseling.
+In 2006, after earning my doctorate in 2005, I began my final career in student affairs as a university counseling center director at a major performing arts conservatory.
+In 2014, I received the American College Counseling Association Leadership Award for contributing to college student mental health.

 The human condition is multifaceted.
 Answers are hardly ever straightforward.
-More, humility is necessary in the conclusions that are made.
+More humility is necessary for the conclusions that are made.
 Science is about pursuing the truth with the presupposition that we can never arrive at it…we can only inch ourselves closer and closer to it as more and more facts become available.
 Nevertheless, human nature is such that we must act on the best prevailing knowledge and correct errors when they occur.

 “Just like so many therapists, I entered the field with the goal of trying to understand myself and my family.”